jakebrokaw/jakebrokaw.github.io/gitlab/readme.md

 # GitLab Web Developer/Designer Project

 Thanks for considering my project!
-Here's a super quick summary of what I used to accomplish build this landing page which has  client side validation on the sign-up form.
+Here's a super quick summary of what I used to build this landing page which has  client side validation on the sign-up form.

 ## Technology Used: